joaoasrosa/heuristics/heuristics/think-about-core-tasks-rather-core-domains.md

 # Think about core-tasks rather than core domains

 ## Question
-How shoudl I invest in a business area?
+How should I invest in a business area?

 ## Heuristic
 Think about core-tasks rather than core domains.